YosysHQ/nerv/README.md

 NERV - Naive Educational RISC-V Processor
 =========================================

 NERV is a very simple single-stage RV32I processor.
+It is equipped with an [RVFI interface](https://github.com/SymbioticEDA/riscv-formal/blob/master/docs/rvfi.md) and is formally verified.

 ![system diagram](NERV.png)